1. A Brief History of HTML

 3.1.
 Proprietary HTML Tags

-- At this stage, some companies developed their HTML tags besides browser creation and upgrading.
+- At this stage, some companies developed their proprietary HTML tags besides browser creation and upgrading similar to webkit proprietary extensions.

 - Also, these HTML tags served as their proprietary tags since they worked only in their browsers.